 (Goal)keepers really seem to be keepers

-Not the strikers, the keepers are the ones striking the most bull’s eyes.
-Almost 54 percent of them have married their queen of hearts and also half the backs and midfielders are married.
-40 percent of strikers however are yet to find their sweethearts and only 26 of them are married, so there is a still a fighting chance for hopeful suitors out there.
+In general it seems that the goal-keepers are the players who are the most taken; almost 54 percent of them are married.
+Half the backs and midfielders are also married.
+But 40 percent of strikers are yet to find their soul-mates and only 26 of them are married, so there is a still a fighting chance for hopeful suitors out there.

 The French, Swiss and Germans love internationally

-When it comes to relationships most players seem to not fuss about their partners’ age or home country.
+When it comes to relationships most players don’t appear to be fussed about their partners’ age or home country.
 Particularly for the French love knows no age or nationality.
-They’re average 3.8 years younger than their wives and 37.5 percent come from a country other than France.
-Slightly older, about 1.5 years, than their spouses are the Uruguayans.The English stand out by their very little age difference: They’re average 2.5 months older than their loved ones.
+Their players are an average of 3.8 years younger than their wives and 37.5 percent of partners care originally from a country other than France.
+Slightly older, about 1.5 years, than their spouses are the Uruguayans.The English stand out by their very little age difference: just 2.5 months older than their loved ones.

-Not only the French, also the Swiss have a thing for culturally diverse relationships: One fourth of them loves a woman from another country.
-Only one of the English players is in a relationship with a woman from another cultural background.
+The Swiss also have a thing for culturally diverse relationships: One fourth of them is in a relationship with a woman from another country.
+In stark contrast just one of the English players is in a relationship with a woman from another cultural background.
 The Swedes, Argentinians, South Koreans and Serbs, however, have no binational relationships.

 Germans do not procreate

-With an average of 1.35 children, Argentinians have the pole position when it comes to procreating.
-Brazilians (1.13 children) and Uruguayans (1.09 children) land the second and third place.
-In Europe, Portugal is not only champion of the European Championship, but with an average of one child per player also champion of procreation.
-The English footballers have a total of 10 children in their squad – an average of 0.43 children per player.
+With an average of 1.35 children, Argentinians are in pole position when it comes to having children.
+Brazilians (1.13 children) and Uruguayans (1.09 children) come in second and third place.
+In Europe, Portugal leads the way with an average of one child per player.
+The English have a total of 10 children in their squad – an average of 0.43 children per player.

 Only Germans and South Koreans with a total of six children have less children than the English.